 Read more details on the rediscovery and the objects on our 'Story' Page

-All your donations large and small, and particularly those that can boost our coffers with Gift Aid are key to meeting the target.
+All your donations, large and small, especially those with Gift Aid, have been key to meeting the target.

 Messages of Support

 Sir Tony Robinson

 "I’ve always been fascinated by Alfred the Great and his battles alongside his Mercian allies against the great Viking Army.
 The Herefordshire Hoard gives us a fantastic insight into this world and even gives us solid evidence about a previously unrecognised alliance between Alfred and the King of Mercia.
 It’s a hoard of national importance and should certainly have pride of place in Hereford Museum."